Ashutosh-Dubey19/XML-Parser-Using-Python-and-Flask/README.md

-# XML-Parser-Using-Python-and-Flask
+# xml-parsing-with-python
-created a flask server where you can upload xml file and download excel file
+extract data from xml file conver to excel with flask api